Odessa pogroms: 1871

-To protect the city's reputation, authorities and the press downplayed the 1871 pogrom's severity, portraying the events as minor disturbances caused by the festivities, and long-standing traditional animosity between Greeks and Jews.
+To protect the city's reputation, authorities and the press downplayed the pogrom's severity, portraying the events as minor disturbances caused by the festivities, and long-standing traditional animosity between Greeks and Jews.
 They also blamed stolen liquor from taverns and warehouses as contributing to the unrest.
+Authorities and newspapers also blamed Jews themselves.
 The local administration concluded that, "antipathy of Christians, primarily from the lower classes, is reinforced by bitterness arising from the exploitation of their labor by the Jews, and the latter's ability to get rich and to dominate all [commerce].
 From the crowds of Christians [one] often heard, 'The Jews mock Christ, they get rich, and they suck our blood.'"
-Because some Jews became visibly successful, they were accused of oppressing the rural population and blamed for the lack of improvement to most peasants' economic condition after the abolition of serfdom in Russia.
+The abolition of serfdom in Russia changed economics for the peasantry, but also accompanied a rise in antisemitic ideas of Jewish criminality, domination, and exploitation.
+Peasants whose conditions didn't improve from the 1861 reforms scapegoated visible Jewish communities, whose status seemed to be rising.
+Amidst revolutionary threats and labor unrest, elites blamed Jews for problems of modernization and industrialization.

 Ilya Orshansky wrote in 1871, "Until such time as the divergence between the Jews’ actual and juridical position in Russia is permanently removed by eliminating all existing limitations on their rights, hostility to the Jews will not only persist, but in all likelihood will increase."
-One Russian eyewitness reported that when asking one poor woman why she was lighting a stall of a likely poor Jewish proprietor on fire, she was confused and replied, "Do you think we could destroy and beat Jews for three whole days if that had not been the will of the authorities?"
+In an influential editorial on the pogroms for the Russian language Jewish publication, Den, published in 1877 after being censored in 1871, Orshansky wrote that the discriminatory legal regime had rendered Jews social outcasts, who were punished when they achieved an amelioration of the lower-class status deemed their deserved position.
+He wrote:Every nationality making up the urban population of southern Russia, meeting competition from other nationalities in the exploitation of the area's resources, cannot claim any precedence, since all are equal.
+Thus, the Russian has no special hostility towards the Greek, seeing him as another citizen with full equality to live and enrich himself.
+But when facing a Jew, consigned by the law to last place in everything, who has nonetheless gotten rich, he regards him as virtually a thief and as one who can legitimately be plundered.One Russian eyewitness reported that when asking one poor woman why she was lighting a stall of a likely poor Jewish proprietor on fire, she was confused and replied, "Do you think we could destroy and beat Jews for three whole days if that had not been the will of the authorities?"